polca/premise/docs/extract.rst

 They can be consulted here: LCI_ATR_.
 Inventories using Woody biomass gasification are from Antonini2_ et al. 2021.
 They can be consulted here: LCI_woody_.
-Inventories using coal gasification are from Wokaun_ et al. 2011.
+Inventories using coal gasification are from Wokaun_ et al. 2015, but updated with Li_ et al. 2022, which also provide an option with CCS.
 They can be consulted here: LCI_coal_.
 Inventories using electrolysis are from Bareiss_ et al. 2019.
 They can be consulted here: LCI_electrolysis_.